-You must designate beneficiaries for your pension account and life insurance benefit when enrolling in the RPB.
+You must designate beneficiaries for your retirement account and life insurance benefit when enrolling in RPB.
 But as we move through life, our circumstances changes, and so it is of utmost importance to keep your beneficiary designations up-to-date.
 This is especially important if you have a change in marital status through marriage, divorce, death of a spouse, or any other situation that results in a need to change your beneficiaries.
-Having out-of-date beneficiaries could result in a delay in paying benefits, or could result in paying benefits to someone whom you no longer want to receive your pension account balance.
+Having out-of-date beneficiaries could result in a delay in paying benefits, or could result in paying benefits to someone whom you no longer want to receive your retirement account balance.

 Beneficiary Designation Forms

 You can designate any person, estate, trust, organization or charity as your beneficiary.
 If you are married, your spouse is automatically your sole primary beneficiary unless the spouse signs off to acknowledge the beneficiary designation.
 If you fail to designate a beneficiary for your RPB account and for your life insurance benefit, your spouse will be the beneficiary; if you are not married and you fail to designate a beneficiary, your estate will be the beneficiary.

 You can allocate portions of your RPB account and life insurance benefit to several beneficiaries by allocating a percentage of the account to each named beneficiary.
 You can also name a secondary beneficiary who would receive payments if the primary beneficiary was no longer alive or if the primary beneficiary declined receiving the funds.

 Here is how the beneficiary designations work for RPB retirement plan balances: